-To mark what would have been the Edinburgh Festival we bring the work of pioneering design studio, Universal Everything, to Inspace to stimulate discussion about how the body is shaped through AI and the city.
+To mark what would have been the Edinburgh Festival 2020 we brought the work of pioneering design studio, Universal Everything, to Inspace to stimulate discussion about how the body is shaped through AI and the city.

 Every-Body presents a digital triptych consisting of three of Universal Everything’s most provocative works.
 From Walking City that has become a graphic icon for the human as city, through Smart Matter that represented technology hype as a dance partner, to the more recent work Future You, that invited the viewer to become part of the machine, opening up a future of possibilities.

 Universal Everything’s work has sustained a dialogue between three themes that bridge the 20th and 21st centuries: city, body and technology.
 The Every-Body show takes the opportunity to untangle these themes through curation and discussion with eminent scholars from the fields of dance, architecture and data-ethics.

 Ola Uduku (Professor of Architecture at the Manchester School of Architecture); Kate Sicchio (choreographer, media artist and performer) and Lilian Edwards (Professor of Law, Innovation & Society at Newcastle University).